 Brandon and my dad both felt terrible about what had happened, and, not knowing which one of them was responsible, I couldn't bring myself to be angry with either of them.
 That hangdog, guilty look gets me every time.
 Slowly, I moved on from the loss.
 I took the Jane Sowerby book down off the shelf and flipped through the pages, imagining which shawl I might start next.
 I fingered lace-weight alpaca in my new LYS, Kaleidoscope Yarns, and began to see new projects coming together in my mind.
 I have made two more shawls since then, and am working on a third.

-human is here to break up the tension of this terribly sad story.
+This picture of an adorable ferret sleeping in bed like a human is here to break up the tension of this terribly sad story. |

 Flash forward two years, to last weekend.
 Brandon, Andy and I had a lovely 3 1/2 hour car ride down to Massachusetts and arrived just in time for sound check at the Crane Concert.
 We opened the show with four songs, one of which I wrote last year, and had a lovely evening listening to all the acts that followed, including my mom's band which featured a song with my dad on the trumpet.
 We had a blast, and went home sleepy around midnight.
 The next morning Brandon and I had brunch with my parents and then began packing up for our trip back to Vermont - we had to move out of our apartment that weekend and needed to get back.
 I looked over my home yarn stash, thinking I could use a new mix of yarns to throw into the stash I keep in Burlington.
 I grabbed some baby alpaca I bought years ago for a super secret project that may or may not be featured in a later post, some baby alpaca lace in case I want to start any new shawls this summer (sensing an alpaca theme?
 Good, you should be), and then my eyes fell on something right in the front of one of the cubbies.
 It was a little white plastic bag that I hadn't noticed before.
 Curiously, I picked it up, untied the handles, and looked inside.
 I couldn't believe my eyes.
 It was my beautiful, half-finished shawl!
 I ran out to Brandon and my dad and shouted the news in both of their faces.
 Their expressions quickly changed from confused to elated as they realized that they were not horrible people after all, but good and wonderful people once more.